Coolbuddy145/Coolbuddy145/README.md

 ---

----

 <div align="center">

 ### ⚡ Fun Fact
-*"Without data, you're just another person with an opinion." - W. Edwards Deming*
+*"Without data, you're just another person with an opinion." – W. Edwards Deming*
+⭐ *Thanks for visiting!
+Feel free to explore my projects and drop a connection request on LinkedIn.*

 </div>